Customer small business financing solutions delivered through a single, online application.

 If you didn’t previously upload your business license, you may be asked to by some lenders to provide it now.
 You could also be asked for a copy of your LLC or articles of incorporation, if relevant.

-If you have your heart set on a Small Business Association (SBA) loan, you’ll be asked for the following information:
+If you have your heart set on a Small Business Association (SBA) loan, you’ll be asked for the following information in addition to the documentation listed above.

 If any of these seem confusing, don’t worry.
-If you apply for financing through Lendio’s marketplace, your funding manager will explain any additional documentation required and you’ll upload everything in your online document center, so you’ll have a record of what you’ve submitted and what’s still missing.
+If you apply for financing through Lendio’s marketplace, your funding manager will explain any additional documentation required.
+You’ll also upload everything in your online document center, so you’ll have a record of what you’ve submitted and what’s still missing.

 Subscribe to our weekly newsletter for industry news and business strategies and tips